opentext-idol/idol-containers-toolkit/helm/idol-nifi/README.md

 ## Pre-populating NiFi Registry with buckets and flows

 Specify names of the NiFi Registry buckets to be created, and optionally the location of JSON flow files to be imported into the bucket.

+If `envsubst` is available in the NiFi registry image used, then flows will have environment variables expanded before import.

 ```yaml
 nifiRegistry: